dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">Build Quality In:</mark>
 - W. Edwards Deming, a key figure in the history of the Lean movement offered 14 key principles for management.
 - Principle three states, “Cease dependence on inspection to achieve quality.
 Eliminate the need for inspection on a mass basis by building quality into the product in the first place.”
-- It’s much cheaper to fix problems and defects if we find them immediately—ideally before they are ever checked into version control, by running automated tests locally
+- It’s much cheaper to fix problems and defects if we find them immediately - ideally before they are ever checked into version control, by running automated tests locally
 - Creating and evolving feedback loops to detect problems as early as possible is an essential and never-ending work in continuous delivery.
 - If we find a problem in our exploratory testing, we must not only fix it, but then ask: How could we have caught the problem with an automated acceptance test?
 - When an acceptance test fails, we should ask: Could we have written a unit test to catch this problem?

 <mark style="background: #BABD00;">Work in Small Batches:</mark>
 - In traditional phased approaches to software development, handoffs from dev to test or test to IT operations consist of whole releases: months worth of work by teams consisting of tens or hundreds of people.
 - In Continuous Delivery, we take the opposite approach, and try and get every change in version control as far towards release as we can, getting comprehensive feedback as rapidly as possible.
 - Working in small batches has many benefits.
 It reduces the time it takes to get feedback on our work, makes it easier to triage and remediate problems, increases efficiency and motivation, and prevents us from succumbing to the sunk cost fallacy.
 - <mark style="background: #BABD00;">Sunk Cost Fallacy:</mark> Reasoning that further investment is warranted on the fact that the resources already invested will be lost otherwise, not taking into consideration the overall losses involved in the further investment (Short term thinking).
 - The reason we work in small batches is because of the large fixed cost of handing off changes.
 - A key goal of continuous delivery is to change the economics of the software delivery process to make it economically viable to work in small batches so we can obtain the many benefits of this approach.